-What to do if you can’t refinance an underwater mortgage
+What to do if you can’t refinance

 You can attempt to sell your home on the market and persuade the lender to accept whatever price it fetches, even if it is less than the balance you owe on the mortgage.
 This is called a short sale, and cannot be done without lender approval.
 This can take many months and requires lots of paperwork.